Co-working Spaces Spread to the Suburbs

 "Workplace strategy at companies has become much more sophisticated in the last three to four years," Mr. Arenas said.
 "As companies try to retain top talent and support mobility, they have taken a hard look at third-party space providers."

-The Sparta, N.J., location 3CWorkplace, opened in 2013, draws a combination of business owners and commuting professionals who are at a level at their companies to justify having an office near their home, said Donna Miller, president of 3CWorkplace.
+The Sparta, N.J., location of C3Workplace LLC, opened in 2013, draws a combination of business owners and commuting professionals who are at a level at their companies to justify having an office near their home, said Donna Miller, president of C3Workplace, which also has a co-working site in Montclair.

-While there is some skepticism co-working will last, some landlords are embracing it as a way to give life to their buildings and help incubate firms that eventually will lease office space at other of their properties.
-That was part of Vi Coworking's pitch to Somerset Development LLC, the company behind the Bell Works redevelopment, said Chris Pallé , Vi's co-founder.
+While there is some skepticism that the co-working trend will last, some landlords are embracing it as a way to give life to their buildings and help incubate firms that eventually will lease office space at other of their properties.
+That was part of Vi Coworking's pitch to Somerset Development LLC, the company behind the Bell Works redevelopment, said Chris Pallé, Vi's co-founder.

-In the year since its Bell Works launch, Vi's co-working space has had one of its clients, a video technology startup called Vydia, more than double its workforce and sign a lease for longer-term space in the complex.
-Vydia chief executive Roy LaManna said he credits co-working for helping it attract technology employees.
+In the year since its Bell Works launch, Vi's co-working space has had one of its clients, a video technology startup called Vydia Inc., more than double its workforce and sign a lease for longer-term space in the complex.
+Vydia Chief Executive Roy LaManna said he credits co-working for helping it attract technology employees.

 Somerset is about to launch a second co-working space called Design Lab to bring together professionals in different fields focused on design.